Season Balk Ratings

 Okay, now how to determine pull hitters and opposite field hitters?
 I suggest

-to hit the ball.
-Actually, there are only a few dozen players that would meet
+tendency to hit the ball.
+Actually, there are only a few dozen players that

-one of these four criteria described above but it does give a better read as
+would meet one of these four criteria described above but it does give a

-opposite field hitters in the past when I utilized this home grown option.
+hitters vs. opposite field hitters in the past when I utilized this home

 Any takers?